Great-Little-Solutions/coffee-tea-or-me/README.md

 # Coffee, Tea, or Me?
 A Telegram Bot for coffee runs.

+`simple_kopi.py`: simple demo to learn how to work with python-telegram-bot library

+`kopi.py`: a simple kopi orders bot

+`advanced_kopi.py`: a full-fledged kopi orders bot.
+Future enhancements will focus solely on this file.

 ## Setting up your development environment
 Install Homebrew by pasting the following in your terminal:
 ```